santiagosaes/DevOps-Project/3 - MERN project/README.md

 In order to complete this project you will need an AWS account and a virtual server with Ubuntu Server OS.

-If you do not have an AWS account – go back to Project 1 Step 0 to sign in to AWS free tier account and create a new EC2 Instance of t2.nano family with **Ubuntu Server 20.04 LTS (HVM) image**.
+If you do not have an AWS account – go back to Project 1 Step 0 to sign in to AWS free tier account and create a new EC2 Instance of t2.micro (free tier) family with **Ubuntu Server 20.04 LTS (HVM) image**.
 Remember, you can have multiple EC2 instances, but make sure you **STOP** the ones you are not working with at the moment to save available free hours.

 Hint #1: When you create your EC2 Instances, you can add Tag "Name" to it with a value that corresponds to a current project you are working on – it will be reflected in the name of the EC2 Instance.
 Like this: E03-MERN